Cuzozzi/project-omerta/README.md

 npx tailwindcss -i ./src/input.css -o ./src/output.css --watch

-## Technology we're using to create the game
+## Technology I'm using to create the game

-We're using Javascript, React, Node.js and Tailwind CSS.
+We're using Javascript ES6 + TypeScript, React, ThreeJS, Axios, Node.js and Tailwind CSS, HTML, CSS.
 We want to provide a very fluid and responsive user experience, since right now most web/text-based games that I've played fall short in this area using outdated techonology.

 ## Basis and idea of game